-The Guernsey Marathon is delighted to support Guernsey Bowel Cancer and Priaulx Premature Baby Foundation as partner charities for the 2020 event taking place on Sunday 29 March.
-Help raise money for these fantastic local charities – we have set up a giving.gg page to make donating easy, check it out:
+The Guernsey Marathon is delighted to support Guernsey Bowel Cancer and Priaulx Premature Baby Foundation as partner charities for the 2020 event taking place on Sunday 25 October.
+There are many ways that you can support these wonderful local charities: You can donate on registration, Set up a fundraising page (details will automatically be sent to you following registration) or you can donate via our giving.gg page:

 Bowel Cancer Guernsey was formed in 2001 originally under the name of The Guernsey Bowel Cancer Awareness Charity, it was rebranded in 2013 and became a company limited by guarantee in 2015.